 Roscoe is a 3 year old cat rescued from the local animal shelter.
 He had several punctures and scratches on his front legs thanks to being an unneutered tomcat.
 He is a sweet boy but needed time to heal, time that they don't have at a city shelter.
 On physical exam a mild heart murmur was noted, a little unusual on a relatively young cat.
 Because of the murmur he was tested for heartworms and that test came back positive, as well as positive for FIV.
 FIV is not a big deal as most FIV+ cats live to be 15-18 years old and pass away from the same things non-FIV cats pass away from.
 He is currently being treated for heartworms and will be retested in about a month.

-Thank you for supporting New Beginnings Cat Rescue in their efforts to rescue cats.
+Thank you for supporting New Beginnings Cat Rescue.